-During winter, smoke from residential wood burning - whether it's in a fireplace, woodstove, pellet stove, wood-burning insert or outdoor chimineas and fire pits - puts dangerous emissions into the air.
+During winter, smoke from residential wood burning - whether it's in a fireplace, wood stove, pellet stove, wood-burning insert or outdoor chimineas and fire pits - puts dangerous emissions into the air.

-Each winter, from November 1 through the end of February, the District issues a daily residential wood-burning burning status for each county, letting residents know if they can burn.
-The restrictions do not apply to outdoor bonfires or burning to dispose of materials, both of which are illegal.
+Each winter, from November 1 through the end of February, the District issues a daily residential wood-burning declaration.
+This lets you know if you can burn, depending on your county and the device you have in your residence.
+This only applies to devices subject to Rule 4901.
+It does not apply to outdoor bonfires or disposal of materials, both of which are illegal.